From Konstanz lake to hitchhiking to Stuttgart

 My time in Southern Germany got to an end.
 And it was time to pack the backpack and head back home.
 As much as I love the train connections in Germany, sometimes they are really too creative and make up crazy routs.
 For instance, Konstanz – Stuttgart is only 170 km but DB offers you 3.5 hour of trains for this.
 Insane.
 So I decided to hitchhike.

 [ I picked up a Reichenausstrasse – next to the airport and Riedstrasse.
 Not an ideal option due to the lack of any legal place to stop.
-But once I got there I saw two girls at the same place hitchhiking and it took them only some minutes ]
+But once I got there I saw two girls at the same place hitchhiking.
+It took them only some minutes ]

 It took me 7 minutes and a German scientist picked me up.
 She brought me to Tuttlingen where I caught a regional train to Stuttgart.Way faster, way more interesting.